Clinical use of proton beam therapy is steadily growing

 The aim with PBT is to position the Bragg peak precisely in the tumor and scan it around to cover its entire volume and spar radiation side effects on healthy tissue.

 Due to the properties of proton therapy, directing the radiation beam to the target with high precision is essential for the therapeutic effect.

-Due to the size of the particle gantries, the distance between the x-ray imaging source and the detector is much larger than for standard IGRT equipment.
-This has a negative impact on the image quality and this can potentially limit the accuracy.
-Hence, fiducial markers can be an enabler for improving the accuracy of the image guidance in PBT.
-However, the use of fiducial markers has been limited due to the high relative stopping power of the metal fiducials in the proton beam.
-BioXmark® has been found to be suitable for PBT2.
+All PBT is delivered with image guidance.
+Due to the size of the particle gantries, the distance between the x-ray imaging source and the detector is however much larger than for standard photon based IGRT.
+This has a negative impact on the image quality and can challenge the precision of the main energy deposition and thereby the efficacy of the treatment.

 Image courtesy of Varian Medical Systems, Inc. All rights reserved.

-1. Journal of the ICRU, ICRU Report no. 78, Prescribing, Recording and Reporting Proton-Beam Therapy
+1. Journal of the ICRU, ICRU Report no. 78, Prescribing, Recording and Reporting Proton-Beam Therapy.

 2. Bourhis J, Montay-Gruel P, Gonçalves Jorge P, Bailat C, Petit B, Ollivier J, Jeanneret-Sozzi W, Ozsahin M, Bochud F, Moeckli R, Germond JF, Vozenin MC, Clinical translation of FLASH radiotherapy: Why and how?, Radiother Oncol.
 2019 Oct;139:11-17.